 Parents/guardians must notify the school within 24 hours if their child or any member of the immediate household has developed a communicable disease.
 Parents must notify the school immediately if the disease is life threatening.
-Parents must pick up their sick or injured child in a timely manner when contacted.
+Parents must pick up their sick or injured child in a within an hour when contacted.
 If the parent cannot be reached, emergency contacts will be called to pick up the child.
+A mask may be placed on a student in order to decrease the spread of illness until their parent/guardian arrives.